 However, as with pretty much every other aspect of your loved one’s life behind bars, a number of restrictions exist with regard to the photos and pictures they’re allowed to receive.

-Technical Restrictions of Sending Photos and Pictures to Inmates
+Technical Restrictions and Rules For Sending Photos and Pictures to Inmates

 Before we discuss the actual content that’s allowed (and not allowed) when sending pictures and images to your incarcerated loved one, we need to discuss the more technical aspects of doing so.

 Reason being, there’s a very real possibility of your photograph, picture, or drawing being discarded by prison administrators before your loved one even gets a chance to see it – all because you didn’t follow the prison’s specific guidelines when preparing your picture to be sent.